 In 1981, the Corporation began issuing mortgage-backed securities ("MBS").
-These are guaranteed mortgage pass-through certificates evidencing beneficial interests in pools of mortgages.
-Initially, these securities were issued for only conventional fixed-rate mortgages secured by one-to-four family dwellings.
-However, in 1982, the Corporation expanded the program to include pools of FHA-insured, VA-guaranteed, and growing equity mortgages; and in 1984, the program was further expanded to include ARMs, graduated payment mortgage loans and conventional multifamily loans.
+These are guaranteed mortgage pass-through certificates evidencing beneficial interests in pools of mortgage loans.
+Initially, these securities were issued for only conventional fixed-rate mortgages secured by single-family dwellings.
+However, in 1982, the Corporation expanded the program to include pools of California variable-rate, FHA-insured, VA-guaranteed, and growing equity mortgages.
+In 1984, the program was further expanded to include ARMs, graduated payment mortgage loans, and conventional multifamily loans.
+The majority of the Corporation's MBS outstanding represent beneficial interests in conventional fixed-rate mortgage loans on single-family dwellings.